Wale (rapper): 2018–2022: It's Complicated, Self Promotion, Warner Records, Free Lunch, Wow... That's Crazy and Folarin II

 After parting ways with Atlantic Records in February, Wale released a surprise four-track EP titled It's Complicated on March 13, 2018.
 Two months later, he released a second EP titled Self Promotion on May 8, 2018.
 The four-track EP had a single guest feature in R&B singer, Jacquees.
 On May 16, it was announced that Wale had been signed to Warner Records.
 On September 14, he released a third EP titled Free Lunch, with guest appearances from singer Eric Bellinger and long time friend and collaborator, J. Cole.
 In December 2018, Wale released two tracks, "Winter Wars" and "Poledancer".
 His sixth album, Wow...
 That's Crazy was released on October 11, 2019.
 It included the single, "On Chill".
 On June 19, 2020, Wale released an EP, The Imperfect Storm.

 On October 22, 2021, Wale released Folarin II, an album follow-up to his 2012 mixtape Folarin.

-2023–present: Departure from MMG, signing with Def Jam and upcoming eighth studio album
+2023–present: Signing with Def Jam and eighth studio album

-On October 20, 2023, it was announced that Wale had left Maybach Music Group after falling out with label boss Rick Ross and signed with Def Jam Recordings.
+On October 20, 2023, it was announced that Wale had signed with Def Jam Recordings.
 That same day, Wale released his first single for the label, "Max Julien".
 A music video for the song premiered three days later.
+On October 13, 2025, Wale announced his eighth studio album, Everything Is a Lot, which was released through Def Jam on November 14.